 Important: Exported price books will have an ID for every item.
 If you want to use your exported file to create a NEW price book, rather than edit an existing one, please delete the ID column.

-To edit an existing price book, open the price book page.
+To edit an existing price book, open the Price Book you want to edit.

-- Click 'Edit' to update the price book in the Vend app, by adding or removing products, or changing the pricing.
+- Click Edit Price Book to update the price book, by adding or removing products, or changing the pricing.

 - Complete a bulk update by exporting the price book and updating the spreadsheet.